oTree-org/oTree/README.md

             views.py

-Then go to `settings.py` and create an entry for your app in SESSION_TYPES that looks like the other entries (more on how to customize that later).
+Then go to `settings.py` and create an entry for your app in SESSION_TYPES that looks like the other entries.

 ## Models